Vishwas-Chakilam/movies-review-scraping-analysis/README.md

 - **Removing Duplicates**: Check for and remove any duplicate entries.
 - **Standardizing Formats**: Ensure consistent formatting, such as date formats and text capitalization.

+Data cleaning can be performed using the `data_cleaning.py` script located in the `analysis/` directory.

 ### 2. Data Analysis

 Perform data analysis to extract meaningful insights from the cleaned data.
 Key areas to focus on include: